judka-uriel/uriel-book/uriel_en.md

 of death:

-1. In response to my love there was cruelty from my mother — she beat me constantly and threatened to kill me.
+1. In response to my love there was cruelty from my mother — she assaulted me every day and threatened to kill me.
 2. From unrequited love for a girl my heart ached intensely all the time.
 <!-- And upon meeting, the heart ceased to ache —
 I could feel how actively it was healing. -->